-In 1977, when I was 6 months sober, my husband received orders for us to Guantanamo Bay, Cuba.
-It was especially a great move for me because I stayed there after my husband was redeployed to Okinawa. we were separated legally when he left and I was able because of the remote location to take a huge time-out from my immediate family.
+In 1977, when I was 6 months sober, my Marine husband received orders for us to be deployed to Guantanamo Bay, Cuba.
+It was especially a great move for me because I stayed there after my husband was deployed to Okinawa.
+We were separated legally when he left and I was able because of the remote location to take a huge time-out (five years) from my immediate family.

 Other authors’ views about distancing from families: